AdguardTeam/AdguardBrowserExtension/README.md

 #### Special building instructions for Firefox reviewers

-1. Ensure you have installed Node.js and Yarn.
+1. Ensure you have installed Node.js and pnpm.
 1. To build the **BETA** version, run:
     ```
-    yarn beta firefox-standalone
+    pnpm beta firefox-standalone
     ```
 1. Navigate to the build directory:
     ```